-- eight node count samples between two and 48 nodes; - three contention levels determined by the amount of read-only transactions (20, 50 and 80%);

-- three repetitions of each experiment.
+- up to eight node count samples between two and 48 nodes; - up to three contention levels determined by the amount of readonly transactions (between 0 and 80%); - up to three repetitions of each experiment.

-For the remaining benchmarks, some data-points were omitted.
-We can notice that under interpreted mode, the throughput difference between Hyflow and Hyflow2 is not very significant, and varies between -20% and +25%.
+We can notice that under interpreted mode, the throughput difference between Hyflow and Hyflow2 are not very significant, and vary between -20% and +25%.
 In compiled mode however, Hyflow2 is strikingly faster: the average speed-up is between 50% and 300%.